How a blog can help the know, like and trust factor

 We are all cynical….
 Especially online.
 We don’t trust anyone immediately.
 So we need to get to know a person, a brand, a business.
 Your customers feel the same.
 They want to know you are real and that you are here for the long-term.
 They need to see you “showing up” in different places so that they can start to notice you above all the noise and distractions.

-In the old days customers were thought to need to hear from a business three times before they would buy.
+In the old days the wisdom declared that customers needed to hear from a business three times before they would buy.
 Nowadays they need to see or hear that business as much as 12 times.
 Because a blog can feature many different angles and types of post it is an authentic way for your customers to begin to know you.

 Search engines love new original content, and each blog post you write effectively becomes a new web page.
 Your blog can include hundreds of posts giving the search engines hundreds of pages of great stuff from you to store.
 It makes you become more important, and more visible.
 You may still have the 5 page website which you don’t update but the search engines will prefer your blog and keep coming back for more.